Béla Hatvany: Biography

-In 1980, with Henry Ng, he invented the touch screen which is now used on smartphones and tablets.
-Bela explains in this video interview that the idea of how to design a touch screen originally came to him whilst trying to solve a problem on a project that the dean of the department assigned to him whilst Bela was an electrical engineering student at St Andrew's University.

 In 1982, he started a small organization called "INCubator" based in Chiswick, West London.
 This later became SilverPlatter Information.
 The company published the first CD-ROMs in 1982 and thrived, developing a number of innovative products including networked CD-ROM, client-server delivery for bibliographic databases.
 Silver Platter Information was one of the first companies to deliver databases on the internet.
 In 2001 it was sold to Wolters-Kluwer.

 From 2001 to 2017 Béla was quite active as an angel investor in early-stage companies in the UK and the US with particular emphasis on entities that made strong positive social contributions.
 These include: JustGiving, Credo Reference, MediaSilo, Classical, Harmonix, LuvliFoods and CoreWeb.
 Bela elucidates six points here about starting your own business or investing in another business.

 In 2001 Hatvany became the key investor and a board member of JustGiving in London where he mentored the founders Zarine Kharas and Anne Marie Huby.
 They worked together to create an organisation in which all constituents experience themselves to be well-served.
 JustGiving pioneered on-line giving and became the world's leading online fundraising platform enabling individuals to raise over £2Bn for charities.
 It was sold to Blackbaud Inc in October 2017.

 Hatvany served on the board of a number of other companies which he encouraged to embrace the philosophy of serving all their constituents in a balanced way.
 His extensive business experience helped the companies refine their vision to emphasize the importance of (right) corporate culture and focus on excellent user experience.